knikos/cnr-sandbox/examples/k8s/README.md

 ### Without github action
 If a deployment without a github action should be required, then devops involvement is likewise required.
-They also would deploy the `avalanchego-operator` and provide necessary deployment information (namespace etc.).
+They also would deploy the `caminogo-operator` and provide necessary deployment information (namespace etc.).

 The network runner can then analogously be deployed either via self-contained pod or a `main` binary.
 Both need to have the required permissions.

 ## Local kubernetes environment
 Kubernetes can also be run locally.
 This is usually only needed for development.
-In fact, for "normal" avalanchego testing and work, it shouldn't be necessary to run a local kubernetes cluster.
+In fact, for "normal" caminogo testing and work, it shouldn't be necessary to run a local kubernetes cluster.
 However, for developing the integration in this repository, it is highly recommended as it speeds up development time.

 To run a local kubernetes environment: